DilpatRai/Achievegpa/README.md

 Grade Entry: Update grades for students to calculate GPAs accurately.
 Analytics: View reports and summaries of student performance.

-#Technologies Used
+# Technologies Used
-Java, Java Swing, JavaFx, Mysql
+Java, Java Swing, JavaFX, Mysql